-So what goes in to determining when you should change your furnace filter?
+So what goes in to deciding when you should change your furnace filter?

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.

-- When putting in the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to be sure you’re installing the filter in the right direction.
+- When installing the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to be sure you’re installing the filter in the right direction.
 In the majority of cases, the arrow should point to the main part (or top) of the furnace.